aceyzz/aceyzz/README.md

 🎓 I graduated from 42 Lausanne School in October 2024.
 Currently, I am continuing to specialize in my field.
 I hold two Microsoft Azure certifications in Cloud and Data.
 My journey is driven by a passion for technology and a commitment to continuous learning and growth.

-💼 I'm currently working full-time as an IT Engineer.
+💼 I'm currently working full-time as a junior IT Engineer.

 💡 With a knack for quick learning, adaptability, and resilience under pressure, I thrive in dynamic environments.